-Indian Head, Saskatchewan - Big Indian Head
+Indian Head, Saskatchewan, Canada: Big Indian Head

 - Address:

-- Hwy 1, Indian Head, SK, Canada
+- Hwy.
+1, Indian Head, SK, Canada

 - Directions: